 A safe and helpful person to talk to.
 Pastors routinely talk about how lonely ministry is.
 Some churches actually believe a pastor should NOT have personal friends from among his congregants, and some pastors aren’t very good about making personal friendships from among people they serve.
 Other pastors are afraid to reveal themselves at a deep, personal level to elders, or other church leaders or members, for fear of negative reactions.
 Having a confidential client-counselor relationship with a professional, Christian clinical therapist provides pastors with a person who is “safe” to talk to about anything, and have professional skills they don’t that can be helpful to them.

 An invaluable check on their thinking.
 Many (most?) people who engage the services of a clinical therapist don’t do so because of mental illness, but because of irrational thinking.
 So much of our thinking is done on a subconscious level, but we’re often not adequately aware of the overall content of our conscious thoughts or patterns of thinking.
 Because of that, so much of our thinking is irrational.
 It’s easy for our thoughts to lean toward the irrational, even to the point of becoming patterns of irrational thoughts, habitual cognitive distortions, irrational attitudes, and even irrational core beliefs, all of which can develop into a practice of “defective systems.”
 Such thinking negatively infects decision-making and how a pastor thinks about others and serves them.
-A clinical therapist skilled in Cognitive-Behavioral Therapy can help a pastor identify any patterns or systems of irrational thinking and learn how to more consistently think rationally.
+According to research by the top rated online therapy sites, a clinical therapist skilled in Cognitive-Behavioral Therapy can help a pastor identify any patterns or systems of irrational thinking and learn how to more consistently think rationally.

 Enhance self-awareness and other-awareness.
 Most of us are sorely lacking in self-awareness, and we’re even more lacking in other-awareness.
 A skilled therapist can help a pastor learn how to be more self-aware and other-aware, both of which will benefit leaders in understanding themselves and others better, and how to more effectively minister.

 Resolving wounds and deficits.
 All of us have been wounded by others and have experienced detrimental deficits in our lives.
 Left unhealed, these open wounds and unresolved deficits can negatively impact our lives and our capacity to minister to others.
-A competent counselor can help pastors work toward healing and resolving any remaining wounds and deficits in their lives.
+Seeking counseling idaho falls can help pastors work toward healing and resolving any remaining wounds and deficits in their lives.

 Maintenance of personal relationships.
 A clinical therapist can provide pastors with counsel for their own marriages, families, and other relationships, and support their ongoing health.